-1997 Proof Gold Sovereign
+1997 Elizabeth II Gold Proof Sovereign

-History of the Gold Sovereign
+The Story of the Sovereign

 Saint George and the Dragon

 For much of its history the modern Sovereign has featured an iconic reverse design, crafted by Italian artist Benedetto Pistrucci.
 His instantly-recognisable Saint George and the Dragon design shows England's patron saint mounted on a horse, slaying a dragon underfoot.